aptech/docs/docs/CR-modec.rst

 ------------

 * If two more more numbers are tied for the most appearances, then :func:`modec` will select the smallest of them.
+* :func:`modec` will not count missing values.
+However, if a column contains only missing values, a missing value will be returned, indicating that no valid numbers were found.
-* To find the mode of the entire matrix, use the :func:`vecr` command to turn the function into a column vector before calling `modec`.
+* To find the mode of the entire matrix, use the :func:`vecr` command to turn the matrix into a column vector before calling `modec`.

     ::